beh22/ChromaPlot/README.md

-# plotting_app
+# ChromaPlot

 Python app for creating figures of chromatogram data from Aktas